-The Varsity Theater, 1207 Twenty-fifth st., has been purchased by B. C. (Bev) Mahon and Robert L. Fridley from Howa United Theaters, Inc.
+The Varsity Theater, 1207 Wenty-fifth st., has been purchased by B. C. (Bev) Mahon and, Robert L. Fridley from Howa United Theaters, Inc.

-a The 600-seat theater will be in redecorated and new equipment installed, including a Vistavision acreen.
+a redecorated and new equipment in installed, including a Vistavision acreen.

 he in the theater business 15 years.
 10 Mahon has a theater at Pella and Fridley has theaters at Ida Grove and Rockwell City.